Americans with Disabilities Act (ADA) Information

 accessibility icons

-The California Courts are dedicated to ensuring that all qualified individuals with disabilities have equal and full access to the judicial system.
-To encourage full participation in judicial services, programs, and activities, the Judicial Council has adopted California Rule of Court 1.100 which outlines the methods court participants and members of the public may request accommodation services to assist those with disabilities.
+The California Courts are dedicated to ensuring that persons with disabilities have equal and full access to the judicial system.
+California Rule of Court 1.100 sets forth the process for requesting accommodations for court proceedings that can provide equal and full access.

-"Qualified individuals with disabilities" are persons covered by the Americans with Disabilities Act of 1990 and the Americans with Disabilities Act Amendments Act of 2008.
-This includes individuals who have physical or mental impairments which limit one or more major life activities; have a record of such disability; or are regarded as having such disability.
+"Persons with disabilities" includes persons who have a physical or medical condition that limits one or more of their major life activities, have a record of such a condition, or are regarded as having such a condition.

 Who can make the request?